brandonmojica/stockx_price_predict/README.md

-# stockx_price_predict

-This repo consist of a linear regression model that attempts to predict resell price if a shoe.

 # StockX - Predict Resell Price of a Shoe

 Would you spend $3,000 on a shoe?
 Some people do!
 That price is not the retail price, but the resell after market value.
 I got this idea after speaking with a friend who does this for a liivng.
 He buys (he has a friend that works a shoe store and holds a pair for him, so he has the inside scoop.
 Most people don't!) very limited released shoes or a shoes he thinks will resell very high.
 He reads a bunch or shoe blogs and articles that are up with the current trends to get insights on which shoe to try and get.
 Below are a few of those blogs if you are interested.